Toterino/US-image-generation/README.md

 ### _train.yaml_
 The ```pokemon.yaml``` file from Pinkey's repository was used and slightly modified.

-The learning rate was changed:
+The learning rate was changed.
+For BUSI, 1.0e-06 was used but --scale_lr was True (became 2.0e-06); it is equivalent to making the base_learning_rate 2.0e-06 and setting --scale_lr to False
 ```python
 base_learning_rate: 1.0e-06
 ```